 - Mr. Sabur Khan ‐ BCS, Bangladesh

 - Mr. Roberto C. Mayer ‐ Assespro, Brazil

 - Prof. Hosny M. Ibrahim – Assiut UNiversity/EITESAL, Egypt

 - Mr. Santiago Gutierrez ‐ WITSA, Mexico

 On June 5, 2013 the WITSA Board of Directors approved the establishment of its newest committee called the Committee on Education, Training and Human Resources.
 The Board agreed to have Boris Komrakov representing the Republic of Belarus to chair the committee.
-The rational foe the establishment of this committee relates directly to the fact that it is widely recognized that there is a global shortage of trained ICT workers.
+The rational foe the establishment of this committee relates directly to the fact that it is widely recognized that there is a global shortage of trained tech workers.
 WITSA members are adversely affected by this shortage as it restricts their ability to expand their business.
 In addition every other entity to include governments, industry and civil society are also adversely affected.
 Each day the problem intensifies.
-As WITSA is the voice of the ICT industry and represents over 90% of the global industry, it is only fitting that WITSA establish a committee to address the issues of education, training and human resources.
+As WITSA is the voice of the tech industry and represents over 90% of the global industry, it is only fitting that WITSA establish a committee to address the issues of education, training and human resources.

 The Committee on Education, Training and Human Resources will be responsible for:

 - Understanding the problems, issues and roadblocks contributing to the shortage of tech workers as they relate to education and training.